 John Milazzo, a Partner at Taylor Porter, practices in a variety of areas including commercial litigation, banking, construction, and transactions.

 John represents commercial banks in loan workouts and litigation, including foreclosures, defense of lender liability suits, and bankruptcies.
 His construction practice includes representing owners, contractors, and suppliers in both litigation and drafting contractual agreements.
 He also represents other clients in contractual disputes, property rights disputes, securities litigation, and collections.
 His transactional work includes drafting business and real estate documents, corporate governance agreements, asset purchase agreements, loan and security documents, UCC documents, and master service agreements, among others.
 John is admitted to practice in all Louisiana state and federal courts and in the United States Fifth Circuit Court of Appeal.
-He is a member of the Louisiana State Bar Association and the Baton Rouge Bar Association.
+He is a member of the Louisiana State Bar Association, the Baton Rouge Bar Association, the Louisiana Bankers Association (Bank Counsel Section), and the American Bankruptcy Institute.

 Within Taylor Porter, John serves as the Firm's Chair of the Recruiting Committee.